SmashPhil/UpdateLog/README.md

 **Testing**
 If you would merely like to test your update and see what the dialog window would look like with specific formatting you can set the field: `<testing></testing>` to `true` which will prevent the UpdateLog file from being written into and removing the update tag.
 This means if you have `<update/>` set to true it will remain as such even after your dialog is shown.

+**Version.txt**
+If you would like your current version to automatically update alongside your project, you can include a Version.txt file in the root directory of your mod and it will pull whatever version is in that file rather than using the version in the UpdateLog file.
+When it writes over the file on restart it will update the current version.

+*Sounds like extra work to me...*
+Not if you pair this with some build setting or line in a static constructor that writes to this file with your current AssemblyVersion.
+I use this exact method in Vehicles to keep the UpdateLog and my project's assembly version in sync.
+It's fast, easy, and most of all requires less work to push out an update.

 ## Tags
 For a full comprehensive list of tags you can use within the description, read [here](https://github.com/SmashPhil/UpdateLog/wiki)